spaceinventor/csh/doc/MAN/Operating_Instructions/environment_variables.rst

 * ``var show``: show all the variables currently defined in the environment
 * ``var expand``: perform variable expansion in a string

-See the `Built-in commands`_ section for a description of these commands.

 Environment variables examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~